-The need for salt water means shrimp farms must be on or near a coast; about 75% of the world’s farmed shrimp comes from tidal zones in Asia, mainly China and Thailand.
+The need for salt water means shrimp farms must be on or near a coast.
+About 75% of the world’s farmed shrimp comes from tidal zones in Asia, mainly China and Thailand.
 Mangrove regions are ideal, as they’re already populated with wild shrimp.
 Unfortunately, shrimp farming has permanently destroyed an estimated 38% of mangroves worldwide, which unfortunately includes a whopping 70% of Ecuador’s mangroves.
 On average, about five square miles of cleared mangrove region is required to produce two pounds of shrimp.

 Thus, destroying mangroves for shrimp farming eliminates natural habitats, reduces biodiversity, and releases huge stores of carbon into the air.
-Consequently, many countries have written protective laws for mangrove regions, but enforcement in developing nations like Vietnam and Myanmar is problematic due to social, political and economic pressures.
+Consequently, many countries have written protective laws for mangrove regions.
+But enforcement in developing nations like Vietnam and Myanmar is problematic due to social, political and economic pressures.

-But shrimp farming is not only harsh on the surrounding environment; it depletes other species just to keep the shrimp alive.
+But the ethics of shrimp farming is not only focused on the destruction of the surrounding environment.
+Shrimp farming also depletes other species just to keep the shrimp alive.
 For example, although farmed shrimp’s FCR is an estimated 1.4:1, catching wild fish like sardines, anchovies and herring to feed farmed shrimp means the seabirds, large fish and whales that feed on them are left in the lurch.

 Little Shrimp, Massive Carbon Footprint

 It gets worse.
 A recent report suggests that a pound of frozen shrimp contributes one tonne of carbon dioxide to the atmosphere.
 That’s over ten times the amount generated by the same amount of beef produced on cleared rainforest land.
-Yes, that’s right–eating shrimp is actually worse for the environment than eating beef!
+Yes, that’s right: eating shrimp is actually worse for the environment than eating beef!

-And inspection of imported farmed shrimp is no better than that of farmed fish, which is pretty slack–only 2% of US imported fish are actually inspected at all.
+And inspection of imported farmed shrimp is no better than that of farmed fish, which is pretty slack.
+Only 2% of US imported fish are actually inspected at all.
 Researchers testing ready-to-eat shrimp found 162 different types of bacteria with resistance to 10 different antibiotics.
 There are even stories of farmed shrimp being fed raw, salmonella-infected poultry manure.

-For anyone considering eating only wild shrimp, well, I’m afraid it’s no better: these are caught by trawling, which is taking a toll on the legions of wild creatures, including dolphins, who make the sea their home.
+For anyone considering eating only wild shrimp, well, I’m afraid it’s no better.
+These are caught by trawling, which is taking a toll on the legions of wild creatures, including dolphins, who make the sea their home.
 Nets don’t discriminate.